 The Company's manufacturing materials are available from a significant number of sources within North America, South America, Europe and Asia.
 The costs of certain direct materials used in the Company's manufacturing and assembly operations are sensitive to shifts in commodity market prices.
 In particular, the costs of steel, plastic, aluminum components and particleboard are sensitive to the market prices of commodities such as raw steel, aluminum, crude oil, lumber and resins.
-Increases in the market prices for these commodities can have an adverse impact on the Company's financial results is provided in Management's Discussion and Analysis in Item 7 of this report, "Management's Discussion and Analysis of Financial Condition and Results of Operations".
+Increases in the market prices for these commodities can have an adverse impact on the Company's profitability.
+Further information regarding the impact of direct material costs on the Company's financial results is provided in Management's Discussion and Analysis in Item 7 of this report, "Management's Discussion and Analysis of Financial Condition and Results of Operations".